 Eventually coming to Britain.
 Here he worked as a carpenter, motor mechanic, and rather bizarrely, as an extra in two films by Alexander Korda, Elephant Boy (1937) and The Four Feathers (1939).
 In this photograph, Udham Singh is the one standing in the middle.

-He attended the Shepherds Bush Gurudwara (at that time the only Gurudwara in Britain I believe).
+He attended the Shepherds Bush Gurdwara (at that time the only Gurdwara in Britain I believe).
 The photograph below (taken in 1938) shows him making chapatis for langar, the communal meal.
-The same Gurudwara my father also attended some 20 years later, and where he must also have helped to prepare langer.
+The same Gurdwara my father also attended some 20 years later, and where he must also have helped to prepare langer.